 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3000 does not offer wifi capability.
+In contrast, the D3000 does not provide wifi capability.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3000 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3000 was succeeded by the Nikon D3100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Nikon D7500 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D3000 and the Nikon D7500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.